yochaigal/cairn/wip/the-dawn-plague/sefirot.md

 # Sefirot

 _Ten emanations without form._
 _Their end is also their beginning, just as the ember is tied to the flame._
 _The Maker is unique and without peer, the one and only._
 _And what number do you place before one?_

+_Ten emanations without form._
+_Restrain your feelings and silence your words._
+_Do not stray from the path, lest you free the beasts._
+_Upon this a covenant was formed._

-_— The Book of Formation, 1:7_
+_— The Book of Formation, 1:7-1:8_

 ## Details for all levels
 - Words carved above a doorway describe the room's spiritual value.